marsharine/Software_Engineering-Projects/README.md

 Software Engineering Projects Repository

-This repository showcases several of my projects, each shocased in separated branches.
+This repository showcases several of my projects, each index files are saved to separated branches.
 The following are some of my projects, feel free to review within branches and view corresponding 🚀 Demos:

 Projects Portfolio - https://lovelace-git-projects-portfolio-marsharine-simpsons-projects.vercel.app/